Autoresponse Emails allow you to send automated emails to your visitors after subscribing to your sumo opt-ins.

 - Subject Line: The subject title of the email and the name you'll use in Sumo to identify this Email

 - From Name: The name your email will be sent from

 - From Address: The email address the email will be sent from.

 - Body Text: The message that will be sent in the email.
-HTML is not allowed, but you can use markdown
+HTML is not allowed.

 Once you've set your Autoresponse Email up, you can look in the Success tab to see the number of Emails Sent, Open Rate and number of Clicks on any clickable elements in your email:

 You can also preview the email, edit it, and send a test email from here.
 If you want to use this email in another popup, you can go to your other popups' Success tab and click Load Email to select it.Back to top